ayozealvhdez/co2_and_isotopes_mcmc_fit/README.md

 - `l(t)` is an optional low-frequency component representing interannual variability.
 - `t` is expressed in decimal years, with `t = 0` corresponding to 1985.0 in the default framework.

-The same general formulation can be applied to CO2, δ13C-CO2 and Δ14C-CO2, while allowing observable-specific configurations depending on temporal coverage, sampling density and residual spectral structure.
+The same general formulation can be applied to CO2, δ13C-CO2 and Δ14C-CO2, while allowing observable-specific configurations.

 ## Model overview

 ### Long-term component

 The long-term component is represented by a low-order polynomial.
-The polynomial degree can be selected according to the observable and the scientific use case.
+The polynomial degree can be selected (1, 2, or 3) according to the observable and the scientific use case.

 ### Seasonal component